mojofunk/ardour-docs/features/developer-tools.md

 ## ui::LogRecordListWidget

-Filter Records by cpu, thread, path/directory/file, function or file line range.
+Filter Records by Logger name, message, cpu, thread, path/directory/file, function, file line range.

 Selecting Records in the list can update the timeline view to show only records.

+## ui::LogRecordFilterWindow

+## ui::LogRecordFilterEditWidget

+## ui::LogRecordFilterListWidget

-## Log Timeline Widget
+## ui::LogRecordTimelineCanvasWidget

-When selecting a time range in the timeline view the entries in the log window should be filtered or perhaps just selected.
+When selecting a time range in the timeline view the entries in the LogRecordListWidget should be filtered or perhaps just selected.

 ## ui::ClassTrackerControlWidget